 I am an Associate Professor (tenure-track) at Hiroshima University’s Graduate School of Humanities and Social Sciences.
-My position is research-focused to support the research activities of the university’s Network for Education and Research on Peace and Sustainability (NERPS).
+My position supports the research activities of the university’s Network for Education and Research on Peace and Sustainability (NERPS).
 I also contribute to the teaching activities of the International Peace and Coexistence Program of the School.
-I’m in charge of two graduate courses: Global Governance, United Nations Peace Missions, and Peace, Conflict, and the Environment.
+I’m in charge of three graduate courses: Global Governance, United Nations Peace Missions, and Peace, Conflict, and the Environment.

 My research interests in peace and conflict include topics on post-conflict peacebuilding, the relationship between peace and sustainability, the United Nations, international relations in the Anthropocene, and human rights issues in the Philippines.